 Sample Language and Red Flags to Consider

-When reviewing a real estate management agreement, certain phrases and provisions should trigger closer examination.
+When reviewing a property management agreement, certain phrases and provisions should trigger closer examination.
 Understanding common red flags helps you avoid agreements that could cause problems later.
 Keep in mind that this information is educational, and you should consult with an attorney for advice specific to your situation.

 Watch for vague language that leaves responsibilities unclear.
 A provision stating “manager will maintain property” doesn’t specify what maintenance is included or what standards apply.
-Better language would specify routine tasks and schedules.
+Stronger language would specify routine tasks and schedules.

 - Vague service descriptions (“manager will maintain property”)